urbit/urbit.org-reloaded/content/docs/azimuth/layer2.md

     duplicate information such as which smart contract the transactions are intended for.

-Put together, these create a reduction in gas costs of at least 65x.
-This is true even for batches of L2 transactions that contain only a single transaction.
+Put together, these create a reduction in gas costs of at least 65x when adding a transaction to a sufficiently large batch (approximately 30 or more transactions).
+A single transaction submitted as a batch is approximately 5x cheaper, while 10 transaction submitted as a batch is approximately 30x cheaper.
-Thus there is reason to use one's own ship as an aggregator.
+Thus using one's own ship to submit a single-transaction batch is still a cost-saving measure.

 ### One way trip